shoaiyb/share-to-social-media/readme.txt

 == Description ==

-As the name says, Simple Social Share is a very simple to use social media sharing plugin for your WordPress blog.
+As the name says, Share To Ss is a very simple to use social media sharing plugin for your WordPress blog.
 No registration, no ID's required.
 It's absolutely free.
 Just install and get going.

 = Features =
 * Five different types of styles: small buttons with / without share count and the usual 32 x 32 icons with square / rounded-border / circular icons.